maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 BASIC inputs and outputs numbers in decimal format, using the same formatting rules as the C language "g" format.
 This means that large numbers and small fractions are output in exponent format, regardless of how they are input.
 For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered something like `1.11111E14`.
 For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D. This changed only the storage format, they still printed the same way.

 RetroBASIC has the additional feature that numeric constants can be entered in hexadecimal, octal or binary format.
 Hexadecimal values are indicated by placing the prefix `0x`, `0h` or `&` in front of the value, for instance, `&1F3A` will be converted internally to the decimal value 7994.
 Octal is indicated by `0o`, like `0o3725`, and binary with `0b`, like `0b10110011`.
 These values can be used in any numeric expression in place of a decimal constant.
-Like any numeric value, they are converted to IEEE doubles internally.
+Like any numeric value, they are stored internally as IEEE doubles.

 Because the input and output are in decimal, but the internal format is in binary, there are numbers that one can type into the source code cannot be exactly represented internally.
 This is similar to the way one cannot exactly represent 1/3 in decimal, which we indicate using an ellipsis, writing 0.333... .
 Generally, when moving values between number formats there will always be some values that cannot be exactly represented.